 Tony is Headteacher and was appointed in 2012 to amalgamate the two previous schools into Jubilee Wood.
 Tony has extensive leadership experience and has been a Headteacher in four schools before moving to Milton Keynes and this latest position.
 His last post was abroad in The Netherlands and he has also worked in Germany for the Ministry of Defence running the largest Primary School in Germany for Armed Forces families.

-Tony is married to a primary teacher and they have one son and twin girls; the girls are in full time education and his son is now a teacher as well!
+Tony is married to a primary teacher and they have one son and twin girls; the girls are in full time post 18 education and his son is now a teacher as well!
 He loves to travel and explore new places and new countries and he is a keen football fan who has supported Norwich City since being able to walk!

 I take an active role within the school using my experience both professionally, and as a mother of two, to challenge and support.
 One of my children has recently joined Reception and we will have another member of our family attending next year.